Shubhanflash22/Working-with-cancer-data/README.md

 ## Project Overview

 This project aggregates patient data to predict the presence of cancer using machine learning models.
 Starting with a baseline logistic regression model, various classifiers were explored and hyperparameters tuned to improve accuracy.
+Please note that the data used in this exercize is completely fake.

 Key components include: